-- The IOOF MultiSeries 30 ('the Trust') is a 30%/70% growth / defensive Multi-Manager Fund that has exposure to a broad range of asset classes (including equities, fixed interest, property and alternatives) and employs specialist investment managers to implement active, enhanced passive and passive strategies.
-The Trust targets a return in excess of CPI+1.5% p.a. after fees over rolling three year periods and to outperform the composite benchmark by 1%-1.5% p.a. after fees over a rolling five year periods. - The Trust is managed by IOOF Investment Services Ltd ('IOOF' or 'the Manager').
+- The IOOF MultiSeries 70 ('the Trust') is a 70%/30% growth / defensive multi-manager offering that has exposure to a broad range of asset classes (including equities, fixed interest, property and alternatives) and employs specialist investment managers to implement active and passive strategies.
+The Trust targets a return in excess of CPI+3.5% p.a. after fees over seven years and to outperform the composite benchmark by 1%-1.5% p.a. after fees over rolling five year periods. - The Trust is managed by IOOF Investment Services Ltd ('IOOF' or 'the Manager').
 IOOF adopts a Multi-Manager investment approach.
 IOOF's investment philosophy is guided by a number of key principles which have foundations in academic research.
 Firstly, active investment managers can outperform sector benchmarks over the long term.
 Secondly, indepth research and analysis can provide superior insight and provide potential for outperformance.
 In addition, the Strategic Asset Allocation (SAA) decision is the single largest contributor to a portfolio's success, actively (or tactically) moving from the SAA in the short term can be a source of unrewarded risk, and investment style can have a significant impact on performance. - The Manager seeks to generate returns through SAA, medium term Strategic Tilting and active manager selection.
-The Trust is constructed to be style neutral. - Prior to 4 October 2016, the Trust was known as the IOOF Multi Series Balanced Trust. - The Trust's PDS dated 30 June 2022 disclosed the Annual Fees and Cost ('AFC') totaling 0.41% p.a..
-This value comprises (1) Management Fees and Costs of 0.40% p.a., (2) Performance Fee of 0.00% p.a., and (3) Net Transaction Costs of 0.01% p.a.
+The Trust is constructed to be style neutral. - The Trust's PDS dated 30 June 2022 disclosed the Annual Fees and Cost ('AFC') totaling 0.57% p.a..
+This value comprises (1) Management Fees and Costs of 0.50% p.a., (2) Performance Fee of 0.00% p.a., and (3) Net Transaction Costs of 0.07% p.a.
 In-line with RG97, some fees and costs have been estimated by the issuer on a reasonable basis.
-Actual fees and costs may vary to these estimates. - The Trust charges buy/sell spread set at 0.03%/0.04%.
+Actual fees and costs may vary to these estimates. - The Trust charges buy/sell spread set at 0.05%/0.06%.
 These spreads can be subject to change, most notably during periods of market volatility, and can be sourced from the Manager's website.